Horsley

 PROFILE FAQ

-Nine projects identified by AreaSearch are expected to impact the area significantly.
-Key projects include Brooks Reach Central Precinct, Fair Views Estate, Cleveland Road Upgrade - Stage 1 (Fowlers Road South), and West Dapto Road Upgrade.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects that could impact this region.
+Notable ones include Brooks Reach Central Precinct, Fair Views Estate, Cleveland Road Upgrade - Stage 1 (Fowlers Road South), and West Dapto Road Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.